-- care of minor injuries that occur within a school setting (such as bloody nose, scrape, minor cut) - initial care of injuries that require medical or dental assistance (such as damaged teeth, broken bone protruding through the skin, severe laceration) - care of students with medical needs (such as tracheotomy, colostomy, injections) - care of students who need assistance in daily living skills (such as toileting, dressing, handwashing, feeding, menstrual needs) - care of students who exhibit behaviors that may injure themselves or others (such as biting, hitting, scratching) - care of an injured person in laboratory settings, technical education settings, or art classes - care of an injured person during a sport activity - care of students who receive training or therapy in a home-based setting; and/or - cleaning tasks associated with body fluid spills
+- Care of minor injuries that occur within a school setting (such as bloody nose, scrape, minor cut). - Initial care of injuries that require medical or dental assistance (such as damaged teeth, broken bone protruding through the skin, severe laceration). - Care of students with medical needs (such as tracheotomy, colostomy, injections). - Care of students who need assistance in daily living skills (such as toileting, dressing, handwashing, feeding, menstrual needs). - Care of students who exhibit behaviors that may injure themselves or others (such as biting, hitting, scratching). - Care of an injured person in laboratory settings, technical education settings, or art classes. - Care of an injured person during a sport activity. - Care of students who receive training or therapy in a home-based setting. - Cleaning tasks associated with body fluid spills.